Leo Strauss: Strauss and Zionism

 As a youth, Strauss belonged to the German Zionist youth group, along with his friends Gershom Scholem and Walter Benjamin.
 Both were admirers of Strauss and would continue to be throughout their lives.
-When he was 17, as he said, he was "converted" to political Zionism as a follower of Vladimir Jabotinsky.
+When he was 17, as he said, he was "converted" to political Zionism as a follower of Ze'ev Jabotinsky.
 He wrote several essays about its controversies but left these activities behind by his early twenties.
 While Strauss maintained a sympathetic interest in Zionism, he later came to refer to Zionism as "problematic" and became disillusioned with some of its aims.

-He taught at the Hebrew University of Jerusalem during the 1954–55 academic year.
+Strauss taught at the Hebrew University of Jerusalem during the 1954–55 academic year.
 In his letter to a National Review editor, Strauss asked why Israel had been called a racist state by one of their writers.
 He argued that the author did not provide enough proof for his argument.
 He ended his essay with this statement: "Political Zionism is problematic for obvious reasons.
 But I can never forget what it achieved as a moral force in an era of complete dissolution.
 It helped to stem the tide of 'progressive' leveling of venerable, ancestral differences; it fulfilled a conservative function."

 Religious belief

 Although Strauss accepted the utility of religious belief, there is some question about his religious views.
-He was openly disdainful of atheism and disapproved of contemporary dogmatic disbelief, which he considered intemperate and irrational.
+He was openly disdainful of atheism and disapproved of contemporary "dogmatic disbelief", which he considered intemperate and irrational.
 However, like Thomas Aquinas, he felt that revelation must be subject to examination by reason.
 At the end of The City and Man, Strauss invites us to "be open to ... the question quid sit deus ["What is God?"]" (p.
 241).
 Edward Feser writes that "Strauss was not himself an orthodox believer, neither was he a convinced atheist.
 Since whether or not to accept a purported divine revelation is itself one of the 'permanent' questions, orthodoxy must always remain an option equally as defensible as unbelief."

-In Natural Right and History Strauss distinguishes a Socratic (Platonic, Ciceronian, Aristotelian) from a conventionalist (materialistic, Epicurean) reading of divinity, and argues that "the question of religion" (what is religion?) is inseparable from the question of the nature of civil society and civil authority.
+In Natural Right and History, Strauss distinguishes a Socratic (Platonic, Ciceronian, Aristotelian) from a conventionalist (materialistic, Epicurean) reading of divinity, and argues that "the question of religion" (what is religion?) is inseparable from the question of the nature of civil society and civil authority.
 Throughout the volume he argues for the Socratic reading of civil authority and rejects the conventionalist reading (of which atheism is an essential component).
 This is incompatible with interpretations by Shadia Drury and other scholars who argue that Strauss viewed religion purely instrumentally.